XicuM/xicu.net/content/en/posts/cv.md

 ## 2. Create the YAML file

 Create a YAML file named, for example, `cv.yaml`.
-This file will store your personal information and CV sections.
+This file will store your personal information and CV sections, acting as your "Single Source of Truth".
+If you get a new job or change your phone number, this is the only file you need to edit.

 You need to follow the YAML syntax, but don't worry, it is designed to be human-readable and easy to write.
 For reference, you can check the [YAML specification](https://yaml.org/spec/1.2/spec.html).

 Here's a YAML example with my details: